Build a Python application

 This tutorial assumes that you have satisfied the following prerequisites.

 YugabyteDB is up and running.
-If you are new to YugabyteDB, you can have YugabyteDB up and running within five minutes by following the steps in Quick start.
+Download and install YugabyteDB by following the steps in Quick start.

 Python 3, or later, is installed.